top of page

 Historical Significance

-The Galena & Chicago Union RR (Galena) laid the first tracks out of Chicago.
+The Galena & Chicago Union RR (Galena) laid the first tracks out of Chicago in 1849.
 At Junction (now W. Chicago), the tracks turned north crossing the Fox River at Elgin, then

 continued to Rockford.